radiomix/zipkin-infrastructure/README.md

 All components needed to run Zipkin in Docker containers (Cassandra, Collector, Query, Web, and FB-Scribe) We build a Zipkin base container installing scala and zipkin.
-From this docker image, we derive the specifig zipkin parts to combine a zipkin infrastructure.
+From this docker image, we derive the specific zipkin parts to combine a zipkin infrastructure.
 Directorey fb-scribe will generate a facebook [scribe](https://github.com/facebookarchive/scribe) service ready to communicat with zipkin collector.
 The same functionallity can be obtained by using a [Scala Akka Tracing](https://github.com/levkhomich/akka-tracing) mechanism.

 ![Zipkin infrascructure overview](zipkin-architecture-overview.jpg)

-### Directory structure

- * Directory [base](https://github.com/elemica/zipkin-infrastructure/tree/master/base) generates a docker container with scala and zipkin installed
- * Directory [cassandra](https://github.com/elemica/zipkin-infrastructure/tree/master/cassandra) generates a docker container with cassandra installed
- * Directory [collector](https://github.com/elemica/zipkin-infrastructure/tree/master/collector) generates a docker container zipkin collector installed
- * Directory [query](https://github.com/elemica/zipkin-infrastructure/tree/master/query) generates a docker container with zipkin query installed
- * Directory [web](https://github.com/elemica/zipkin-infrastructure/tree/master/web) generates a docker container with zipkin web
- * Directory [script](https://github.com/elemica/zipkin-infrastructure/tree/master/script) contains utilites to manage (build, push, pull, start, deploy ) the zipkin container.

 ### Zipkin Port Structure